-Prepare gluten-free elbow macaroni according to directions on the package (except that you want to stop it cooking a couple of minutes before fully cooked.
+Prepare gluten-free elbow macaroni according to the directions on the package (except that you want to stop it from cooking a couple of minutes before fully cooked.
 The macaroni will finish cooking in the goulash) and drain.

 In a large pot or dutch oven brown the ground beef, chopping as it browns.
 If you have excess grease you can drain that off.
 When I use grass-fed beef I normally don’t have too much grease to deal with.